intel/pt-visualizer/README.md

 ## Overview

-The tool was tailored for collecting a Processor Trace (PT) for HHVM running the one URL of the Mediawiki workload present in [oss-performance](https://github.com/facebookarchive/oss-performance), but it can be easily be modified to work for any other Linux binary and use case.
+The tool was tailored for collecting a Processor Trace (PT) for HHVM running one URL of the Mediawiki workload present in [oss-performance](https://github.com/facebookarchive/oss-performance), but it can be easily modified to work for any other Linux binary and use case.
 The PT Visualizer works on Linux based OSes running in X86 which has Intel PT tracing block.

 The PT Visualizer uses a modified perf to collect the PT for one Mediawiki request, which is then inserted into a PostgreSQL database.
 The visualization front-end uses the trace information in the database to offer insights on the amount of code executed (working set size) and to construct an instruction access heat map for HHVM and all shared libraries used for the web request.

-The PT Visualizer's web ui displays the PT as an instruction heat ma, a color-coded representation of the program’s memory space, where each pixel summarizes the access count for a particular memory range.
+The PT Visualizer's web ui displays the PT as an instruction heat map, a color-coded representation of the program’s memory space, where each pixel summarizes the access count for a particular memory range.
 Clicking a pixel will offer information on the instruction hit count per each function in that address space, as well as ASM annotations to identify hot instructions within one function.

 ## License

- * perf patch and export_to_postgresql.py under GNU General Public License version 2.
+ * [perf patch](https://github.com/intel/pt-visualizer/blob/master/tools/0001-Implement-DB-structure-for-heatmap-tool.patch) and [export_to_postgresql.py](https://github.com/intel/pt-visualizer/blob/master/tools/export-to-postgresql.py) under GNU General Public License version 2.
  * Rest of the PT Visualizer tool is licensed under Apache License, Version 2.0.

 ## Dependencies